keyurahuja/blacksun-ai/README.md

 For becoming a corporate sponsor, please send an email to ahuja.keyur@outlook.com

 ## 🚀 About Me
 I'm Keyur Ahuja, an author and entrepreneur.
-I have written 6 books and launched 15 startups and 4 nonprofits till now.
+I love writing books and building startups.
 You can learn more by visiting my profile.

 ## 🔗 Links